IngJohEricsson/draft-johansson-ccwg-scream-bis/draft-ietf-ccwg-rfc8298bis-screamv2.md

 #### Detecting Lost Data Units  {#reaction-loss}

-The reference window back-off due to loss events is deliberately a bit less than is the case with TCP Reno, for example.
+The reference window backoff due to loss events is deliberately a bit less than is the case with TCP Reno, for example.
 TCP is generally used to transmit whole files; the file is then like a source with an infinite bitrate until the whole file has been transmitted.
 SCReAMv2, on the other hand, has a source which rate